jerenner/T9BeamTestAna/README.md

   - TOF histograms that are used to estimate the fraction of particles.

 ## Fitting: the TOF distribution:
-scripts/FitTOF.C, compilable ROOT macro
+Done by **scripts/FitTOF.C**, a compilable ROOT macro
- -- By default, a 3-component fit of 3 Gaussians is fitted to extract the number of e, mu and pi events;
+ - By default, a 3-component fit of 3 Gaussians is fitted to extract the number of e, mu and pi events;
- -- In the macro, booleans isThreeComponentFit and isProtonFit are set automatically based on the momentum.
+ - In the macro, booleans isThreeComponentFit and isProtonFit are set automatically based on the momentum.

 Example running:
  ** root -l "scripts/FitTOF.C(\"output_260n_plots.root\",-260)"